 Complications of diarrhea include dehydration, electrolyte (mineral) abnormalities, and irritation of the anus.

-Tests that are useful in assessing acute diarrhea include stool examination for white blood cells or enzymes that produce, parasites, stool cultures for bacteria, stool analysis to determine C toxins.
-Blood tests to detect electrolyte abnormalities .
+Tests helpful in assessing acute diarrhea include stool examination for white blood cells or enzymes that produce parasites, stool cultures for bacteria, and stool analysis to determine C toxins.
+Blood tests to detect electrolyte abnormalities.

-Tests that are useful in the evaluation of chronic diarrhea include the stool test for parasites, upper gastrointestinal radiographs.
+Tests helpful in evaluating chronic diarrhea include the stool test for parasites and upper gastrointestinal radiographs.

-Barium enema, esophagus-gastro-duodenoscopy (EGD) with biopsies, colonoscopywith biopsies, endoscopy of the small intestine with biopsies, breath test of hydrogen, measurement of fat in the stool and pancreatic function tests.
+Barium enema, esophagus-gastro-duodenoscopy (EGD) with biopsies, colonoscopy with biopsies, endoscopy of the small intestine, breath test of hydrogen, measurement of fat in the stool, and pancreatic function tests.

-Dehydration can be treated at home with home remedies, oral rehydration solutions.
+Dehydration can be treated at home with home remedies and oral rehydration solutions.

-Antibiotics should not be used in the treatment of diarrhea unless there is a bacterial infection proven by culture that requires antibiotics.
+Antibiotics should not be used to treat diarrhea unless a bacterial infection is proven by a culture that requires antibiotics.

-Severe diarrhea that is probably of infectious origin, or that an individual has serious underlying diseases.
+Severe diarrhea is probably infectious, or an individual has underlying severe diseases.

 What is considered diarrhea?

 Diarrhea can be defined in absolute or relative terms depending on the frequency of bowel movements or the consistency (looseness) of bowel movements.